Spring Boot Security – Form Based Authentication – Persistence Token – Remember Me

 Adding SQL Script

-We are not going to tell you from the initial project creation but we will modify the existing application as we asked you to read tutorial before coming here.
+I am not going to tell you from the initial project creation but I will modify the existing application as I asked you to read tutorial before coming here.

 You may also download the complete source code later from this tutorial.